 Depression and drug abuse are often cyclical.
 As you become more depressed, you feel like escaping through drugs.
 As you get more into drugs, your life becomes more difficult, and you become more depressed.
 This creates a cycle that’s very difficult to get out of.

 Some people may find that once they resolve their drug abuse, their depression lifts; it can be a consequence of the drug abuse itself.
 Other people may find that they no longer feel like doing drugs once they are no longer suffering from depression.
-It may be a more complex relationship, and they may feel as though they have the tendencies for both.
+It may be a more complex relationship for others, and they may feel as though they have the tendencies for both.
 Regardless, it’s important to remember that neither is your fault.
 Depression and drug abuse can occur for a variety of reasons, and they are illnesses that people need help to recover from.
 Both drug abuse and depression often require the help of a professional.

 How Do You Treat Depression and Drug Abuse?

 When someone has problems with drug abuse and depression, it’s usually called a co-occurring disorder.
-Both these issues must be treated at once in order to be successful, as otherwise one will naturally lead to the other.
+Both these issues must be treated at once to be successful, as otherwise, one will naturally lead to the other.
 Depression can be treated through medication and therapy, depending on the causes.
 Drug abuse can also be treated through medication, which helps with withdrawal, and through therapy, which addresses the root cause.

 Sometimes both depression and drug abuse can be due to environmental factors.
-If you are in an abusive environment or a stressful environment, then explore why this is the case.
+If you are in an abusive or stressful environment, explore why this is the case.
 You may be able to recover once removed from that environment.
 This is why in-patient care is often helpful for those who have had issues recovering in the past.
 Other times, there may be an underlying medical condition that is leading to both issues.
 Chronic depression can run in families genetically and can lead a patient to drug abuse as a way to seek “self-treatment.”
 Either way, professionals can understand why you are experiencing drug abuse and depression and the next steps.

 What Are Options for Drug Abuse and Depression Treatment?

-In-patient treatment is a rigorous treatment plan that will take you out of your current environment and away from potential triggers, and explore your current issues.
-Out-patient treatment is a less intensive service that lets you continue your day-to-day life, while still undergoing therapy and other types of medical treatment.
+In-patient treatment is a rigorous treatment plan that will take you out of your current environment and away from potential triggers and explore your current issues.
+Outpatient treatment is a less intensive service that lets you continue your day-to-day life while still undergoing therapy and other types of medical treatment.
 Which is right for you depends on the severity of your illness and your current life situation.
 Some people cannot take time off needed for inpatient treatment.
 Others may feel that outpatient treatment is enough for them.